bismuthfoundation/hypernode/doc/POC_status.md

 - b58 encoded

 Hash size: 20 byte
-Address size: 32 bytes text format (25 bytes in raw format)
+Address size: 34 bytes text format (25 bytes in raw format)

+# 6 Syncing

+PoS chain syncing

+## 6.1 Online Sync

+We are a juror, we get live blocks as they are forged.
+We can only sync this way from the juror of the current slot.
+Only jurors get live blocks.
+Other Hypernodes are synced via Round sync.
+Done.

+## 6.2 Round Sync

+Another chain is better than ours for the current round.
+Evaluate and swap if needed.
+We can only sync from a juror of the current round (whatever the slot).
+WIP

+## 6.3 Late sync

+We are 1 round or more late.
+Sync from the existing network consensus.
+Done.
+More tests TBD